• Recipes

 To me, the fun of traveling is experiencing different cultures, seeing new things and tasting diverse dishes.
 Why leave home if the food choices are only as exotic as a night out at Chili’s?

-chopped vegetables in a bowl.
+Chopped vegetables in a bowl.

 I wanted something legit.
 Something noteworthy.
 Something that would spring to the forefront of my memory any time Scott mentioned, “that trip to Mexico.”

-french bread, olive oil, pastry brush.
+French bread, olive oil, pastry brush.

 On a bustling Gulf-side street a few miles from the hotel, we found a little hole in the wall with a “specials” menu scrawled on a chalkboard and very little fanfare.
 Unlike the other shops and restaurants that were clearly catering to American tourists – with libations served in fish bowls and tacky souvenirs, this place was decidedly understated.

-rubbing grilled bread with garlic
+I am rubbing grilled bread with garlic.

 We stepped inside and ordered a drink.
 Surprisingly, it didn’t come in an oversized souvenir cup, but rather in a glass with fresh lime and mint and a rather serious jolt of tequila.
 Encouraged, we scanned the menu.
 There was seafood — lots of it.
 Hand-made tortillas.
 Molé.
 My stomach rumbled.

-bowl of grilled calamari with vegetables
+Bowl of grilled calamari with vegetables.

 We started with a crispy tostada, laden with a vibrant salad of spiny lobster, red bell pepper, jalapeno, creamy avocado and fresh citrus.
 We were hooked.
 It was bright, fresh and utterly delicious — and when I think about that trip, it’s the dish that I remember.
 Of course, I wanted to make it at home…